Follicular Lymphoma: Relapsed/Refractory

-Although uncommon, A therapy that is prepared by attaching a radioactive isotope to a monoclonal antibody.
-(RIT) using an agent such as yttrium-90 ibritumomab tiuxetan (Zevalin), which is a radioactive particle connected to an a substance made by B-lymphocytes that reacts with antigens on toxins, bacteria and some cancer cells and either kills or marks them for removal. that targets Abnormal cell growth that cannot be controlled by the body's natural defenses.
-Cancerous cells can grow and eventually form tumors. cells, may also be used alone or in combination with chemotherapy to treat relapsed/refractory FL.
+Although uncommon, radioimmunotherapy (RIT) using an agent such as yttrium-90 ibritumomab tiuxetan (Zevalin), which is a radioactive particle connected to an antibody that targets cancer cells, may also be used alone or in combination with chemotherapy to treat relapsed/refractory FL.

 Bendamustine is approved for patients with indolent B-cell NHLs, like FL, whose disease is refractory to rituximab.
-The use of radiation beams (X-rays) to treat a cancer. can be effective in some patients with relapsed/ refractory FL who have large tumors or disease symptoms.
+Radiation therapy can be effective in some patients with relapsed/ refractory FL who have large tumors or disease symptoms.
 Often very low doses of radiation can be quite beneficial.

 For some patients with relapsed/refractory FL, high-dose chemotherapy followed by stem cell transplantation may be an option.